Sand art and play: Play

 One of the main attractions of a sandy beach, especially for children, is playing with the sand; it presents more possibilities than an ordinary sandbox.
 One can make a mountain, a pit (encountering clay or the water table), canals, tunnels, bridges, a sculpture (representing a person, animal, etc., like a statue, or a scale model of a building), amongst many other things.

 Burying someone up to their neck in sand or burying oneself in such a manner is another popular beach activity.

-Sand angels

 Sand angels are made in the same manner as snow angels; a person lies on their back in the sand, extending their arms and legs and swishes them back and forth.

-Fight against the tide

 A popular game is building a heap of sand, as high as possible, to withstand the upcoming tide.

 Sand art

 Sand raking and beach murals

 Sand raking is performed on a sandy beach where the artist rakes the dry top layer of sand, exposing the wet underlayer to create light-and-dark contrasts.
 Usually the designs are quite large and are similar to man-made art crop circles.
 The designs are ephemeral, and wash away with the next tide.
 Some notable artists working in this medium include Andres Amador, Sean Corcoran and Marc Treanor.